cbattle12/grampyx/README.md

 Simple tool to transform English text to binary or grayscale image.
 Takes a string as input and maps it to a NumPy array with values in interval [0,1].
 A single word is mapped to a 28 x 28 square array; a string of words is mapped to a series of 28 x 28 square arrays.
+Why would you want to do that, you ask?
+Because, let's face it, it's fun to transform words into weird little pictograms, and to represent books in picture form.
+Head over to [examples](https://github.com/user/repo/blob/branch/other_file.md) to see how you can use image processing techniques to transform words.

 ## Examples